dessa-oss/atlas/api_docs/sources/gui.md

 * `image_tag` is optional - omit to use `latest` as a default

-You will then be able to visit your running gui at `https://localhost:6443`
+You will then be able to visit your running gui at `https://localhost:6443`.
+You should also be able to see the `foundations-rest-api` and `foundations-gui` images up and running with `docker ps`

 <h3>Stopping the GUI</h3>